-This gallery is a memorial to Roger Janes who sadly passed away during lockdown.
+This gallery is a memorial to Roger Janes who sadly passed away during lockdown in 2020.
 He was an early member of the PSV Circle (no 67) having joined in 1944.
 He was a long-standing sub-editor for many of the fleets across the South of England and contributed to many PSVC publications.
 He was the founder of the PSVC meetings in Poole and later at Ringwood.
 He was a friend to many Circle members amongst whom were Les Ronan and Ken Aveyard.
 Roger's gleeful chortle will be long remembered.

-At Roger's request, his son Trevor has passed to Les two albums containing several hundred photos taken by Roger and his friends, as Roger's wish was that they should be shared as widely as possible.
+At Roger's request, his son Trevor has passed to Les Ronan two albums containing several hundred photos taken by Roger and his friends, as Roger's wish was that they should be shared as widely as possible.
 Les and Ken agreed that SCT61 would be a good place to share them.

 The photos are mostly Southdown and Portsmouth Corporation taken in the 1950s.
 Many were definitely taken by Roger, but with the exception of a few copyright images by Eric Surfleet or the Portsmouth Evening News, many more were exchanged between friends who as far as we know are no longer with us, so hopefully there should be no problem with sharing those as well.